Malaysia told to stop 'policing' women's clothing with dress code plan

-KUALA LUMPUR, Aug 8 (Thomson Reuters Foundation) - The Malaysian government’s plan to introduce a dress code for Muslim women in the workplace has sparked a backlash from women’s rights groups, which accuse officials of acting like “fashion police”.
+KUALA LUMPUR (Thomson Reuters Foundation) - The Malaysian government’s plan to introduce a dress code for Muslim women in the workplace has sparked a backlash from women’s rights groups, which accuse officials of acting like “fashion police”.

 Women in the Muslim-majority country, which has a large population of ethnic and religious minorities, have been barred from government offices in the past for attire that officials deemed as indecent, such as skirts or shorts.